 Your ABM program risks getting stuck if you no longer have the financial muscle to scale.
-You need to visualise a new ABM program and review the funding it would need.
-It’s essential that you create a budget and a supporting case that could facilitate finding.
+You need to visualize a new ABM program and review the funding it would need.
+It’s essential that you create a budget and a supporting cast that could facilitate finding.

 Asses program achievements

 Reviewing an ABM’s achievements can help a business to identify gaps that require attention.
-Check whether the account acquisition tactics and strategies implemented at the start are working or they need reinforcing.
+Check whether the account acquisition tactics and strategies implemented at the start are working or they need reinforcement.

 Review account selection